-(optional) Indicates the names, types, default values, and how data is passed (by reference or by value) for any formal arguments.
+(optional) Indicates the names, types and default values of the method's formal arguments along with how data is passed (by reference or by value).
 The arguments are displayed in order in a table.
-You can add a new item to the argument list using Add
+You can add a new item to the argument list by clicking the Add

 located on the side of the table.
 This displays a popup dialog allowing you to specify the name of the argument, its type, its optional default value, and whether it is passed by value or by reference.
 Using the other buttons, you can remove and rearrange the order of items in the list.

 You may specify additional characteristics for your method.
 These include:

 (optional) Indicates whether this method is public or private.
 Private methods can only be invoked from other methods of the same class.

 (optional) Indicates whether this method is final.
 Final methods cannot be overridden by subclasses.